AndreasHeger/CGATReport/doc/Running.rst

    3.6,   3.8,   4. ,   4.2,   4.4,   4.6,   4.8,   5. ,   5.2,
    ...

-:ref:`sphinxreport-test` will also load any dataframes into the R environment, load rpy2 and provide a short-cut to the R interpreter.
+:ref:`cgatreport-test` will also load any dataframes into the R environment, load rpy2 and provide a short-cut to the R interpreter.
 For example::

-   sphinxreport-test -r line-plot -t ExpressionLevels --ii
+   cgatreport-test -r line-plot -t ExpressionLevels --ii

 will provide the ``all`` object inside R within an ipython_ shell.
 For example, to plot the data with ggplot, type::